Sting

 Sting Interview (Summerhouse, 1980)

-Nevertheless, when he appeared on stage with this name, Gordon had to literally buy it, as there was already a famous person with the same pseudonym - wrestler Steve Borden.
-The athlete agreed to a beneficial deal and sold all the "rights" to the right of "sting" to the musician, who is now known worldwide by this name.
+However, when Gordon started performing under this name, he literally had to buy it, since there was already a famous person with the same pseudonym - wrestler Steve Borden.
+The wrestler agreed to a lucrative deal and sold all the "rights" to the name "Sting" to the musician, who's now known worldwide by this moniker.

 The Police.
 The Beginning (1977)